bska/opm-origins/README.md

     http://public.ict.sintef.no/svn/openrs

-As of 2013-06-19, this repository is scheduled for removal.
+As of 2013-06-19, that repository is scheduled for removal.
 The accumulated history of the repository is provided here mostly for reference.
 We do not expect any future development in this repository.